What are the advantages of a private treaty sale?

 Price ranges

-This strategy is probably the most recent and we have found when used in a structured disciplined manner that the results are better than offers over and asking prices.
-Using our example again, a price range for an $800,000 house would typically be $760,000 to $830,000.
-A price range uses both an asking price and an offers over.
+This strategy is probably the most recent and we have found when used in a structured disciplined manner that the results are better than asking prices.
+Using our example again, a price range for an $800,000 property would typically be $760,000 to $830,000.
 Because both figures are used both figures can do what they were intended to do.
 The top figure is a figure that the owner would look at negotiating from and the bottom figure is a figure that the buyers can’t resist looking at.

 Buyers like it because it’s clearly defines what the owner wants while making it attractive to inspect, Sellers like it for exactly the same reason.